-Cylinder Service Kit SKC01
+Cylinder Service Kit SKC02

-9/16" Bore Cylinder Overhaul Kit.

-This kit contains parts to overhaul the 9/16" bore cylinders as currently used on ROUNDHOUSE locomotives.
+9/16" Bore Cylinder Overhaul Kit This kit contains parts to overhaul Older 9/16" bore cylinders as used on ROUNDHOUSE locomotives.

-This Service Kit is for use with current cylinders.
+This Service Kit includes Rectangular Paper Gasketş This Service Kit is for use with older cylinders.

-These are distinguished from the outside by having a square valve chest with a stainless steel valve chest cover, and a square slide bar attached to the rear cylinder cover by the two inside screws.
+These are distinguished from the outside by having a rectangular valve chest with a brass valve chest cover and a round slide bar screwed directly into the rear cylinder cover.